 May 18, 2003

 According to the folks at Boulder Mt Parks, it's open again (Mallory Cave is not).
-Also, possible to do 2x60m pitches.
-From the big tree nearly abutting the middle of the E face, you can wander essentially straight up to a huge ledge (big enough for a party) with a crack/dihedral for a #4 & #1 Camalot.
-From here, we went up, found a near vertical headwall protected by a couple nuts and headed for a section where the face falls away.
-We crossed up onto the final slabs here (not much pro) and topped out. #3 camalot for the summit anchor.
+Also, it is possible to do 2x60m pitches.
+From the big tree nearly abutting the middle of the East face, you can wander essentially straight up to a huge ledge (big enough for a party) with a crack/dihedral for a #4 & #1 Camalot.
+From here, we went up and found a near vertical headwall protected by a couple nuts and headed for a section where the face falls away.
+We crossed up onto the final slabs here (not much pro) and topped out.
+We used a #3 Camalot for the summit anchor.
 From here, an extra bonus is finishing out on Sharks Fin on upper South Side, 5.6.
-Then you downclimb to the Finger and Sharks Fin notch & scramble W. 2 summits, no rappels.
+Then you downclimb to the Finger and Sharks Fin notch & scramble West.
+2 summits, no rappels.

 |By Paul Weiss|

 Jun 27, 2003

 Found the rock to be dirty with lichen and loose in places.
 Like most Flatiron climbs the belay anchors are wimpy, but the climbing is straightforward.
 The route swings left and right, use long slings.

 |By shad O'Neel|

 Chasing obscurity again, or just avoiding the crowds.
 A decent route to take someone who is just learning up.
 I thought the first pitch was a bit run out, but that may be my tendency today to skip mental protection.
 Fun micro-headwall.

 Climbed this on 10.25 with Roy.
 We found it well-protected and accessible for its grade, with good quality rock.